MJ Melendez Preview, Player Props: Royals vs. White Sox

-The Kansas City Royals, including MJ Melendez (.385 on-base percentage in past 10 games, 77 points above season-long percentage), take on starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Monday at 7:40 PM ET.
+On Tuesday, MJ Melendez (.385 on-base percentage in past 10 games, 77 points above season-long percentage) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 4:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Blue Jays.
+He had a hitless performance in his last game (0-for-3) against the Blue Jays.

 MJ Melendez Game Info & Props vs. the White Sox